cj-mills/christianjmills/posts/tensorflow-js-unity-tutorial/part-1/index.md

 ## Overview

-This post covers finetuning an image classifier from the [timm library](https://github.com/rwightman/pytorch-image-models) and exporting the model to TensorFlow.js format.
-A link to the training notebook is below, along with links for training on [Google Colab](https://colab.research.google.com/?utm_source=scs-index) and [Kaggle](https://www.kaggle.com/docs/notebooks).
+In Part 1 of this tutorial series, we finetune an image classifier from the [timm library](https://github.com/rwightman/pytorch-image-models) using fastai and export it to TensorFlow.js.
+We will start by installing and importing the necessary dependencies.
+Then, we will select a model to use and download a dataset to train it.
+After inspecting the dataset, we will define data loaders to use for training.
+Finally, we will finetune and export the model.
+We also demonstrate how to clean the dataset to improve training.
+By the end of this post, you will have a trained hand gesture classifier that you can use in web applications.

+You can find links to view the training code and run it on [Google Colab](https://colab.research.google.com/?utm_source=scs-index) and [Kaggle](https://www.kaggle.com/docs/notebooks) below.

 | Jupyter Notebook             | Colab                                                        | Kaggle                                                       |
 | --------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |